BeAPI/bea-media-analytics/readme.txt

 License: GPLv3 or later
 License URI: https://github.com/BeAPI/bea-media-analytics/blob/master/LICENSE.md

-Find where and how medias are used across your site.
+Find where and how media are used across your site.

 == Description ==

 If you want to see which media is used and where?
 This plugin is for you!

-By installing this plugin you will index where your medias are used, display further informations about where they are used and also warn you about deleting used ones.
+By installing this plugin you will index where your media are used, display further informations about where how are used and also warn you about deleting used ones.

 A table is created for indexing where media are used.
 This is done when saving contents but could also by activating the plugin or be forced with the wp-cli command.